New Jersey Juvenile Probation: Engagement Events & Youth Success Stories

 Assistant Division Manager, NJ Judiciary Office of Probation Services

-Carmen Melendez is an experienced criminal justice professional currently serving as a Probation Assistant Division Manager in Atlantic County, New Jersey.
-With a strong commitment to public service and community engagement, Carmen brings over 14 years of experience in operations, case management, and team leadership.
-Passionate for rehabilitation and community impact, Carmen is dedicated to advancing fair and effective justice practices.
+Carmen Melendez is a seasoned criminal justice professional currently serving as the Probation Assistant Division Manager for Atlantic County, New Jersey.
+With over 14 years of comprehensive experience in operations, case management, and team leadership, Carmen is deeply committed to public service and community engagement.
+She is passionate about promoting rehabilitation and making a positive impact within the community and is dedicated to advancing fair and effective justice practices.
+Carmen holds a master’s degree from West Chester University.

 Leroy Peterson

-Assistant Probation Manager, NJ Judiciary Office of Probation Services
+Assistant Probation Division Manager, NJ Judiciary Office of Probation Services